Deploy and run on Scrapy Cloud#

 You now have a working Scrapy project that you have been running locally.
 Running your code locally is fine during development, but for production you usually want something better.

 Deploy to Scrapy Cloud#

 Create a Scrapy Cloud project on the Zyte dashboard.

 pip install --upgrade shub

-Create a text file at
+Create an empty text file at

 Create a YAML file at